ISTE has a 2-year policy plan that will be reviewed annually in the AGM and updated accordingly.

 Treasurer: Prof. Fredrik Elgh, Jönköping University, Sweden

-General Secretary: Dr. Wim Verhagen, RMIT University, Melbourne, Australia
+General Secretary: A/Prof. Wim Verhagen, RMIT University, Melbourne, Australia

 Vice Secretary: Dr. Susan Lattanzio, University of Bath, UK

-Conference Coordinator: Prof. Margherita Peruzzini, University of Modena and Reggio Emilia, Italy
+Conference Coordinator: Prof. Margherita Peruzzini, University of Bologna, Italy

 The Board is supported by a council, consisting of 25 people from all over the world (see https://www.intsoctransde.org).

 Board and Council members are volunteers and do not get any payment.
-Going forward we will look to formalise the roles and responsibilities of the Board and Council members and publish this within the By-Laws.
+The roles and responsibilities of the Board and Council members are described and published alongside the By-Laws.
 A modest remuneration for specific tasks, like newsletter editor, website manager, and conference proceedings editor has been made possible.

 Membership

-Membership of the ISTE continues to grow and as at 28th January 2022 stands at 112 members.
-The increase over the past year can in part be attributed to the active promotion of society membership at the TE2021.
+Membership of the ISTE continues to grow and as at July 2024 stands at 227 members.
+The increase over the past years can in part be attributed to the active promotion of society membership at the previous conferences (TE2021-TE2023).

 ISTE Conferences